catspeed-cc/sd-webui-forge-docker/README.md

 # Docker Installation

-### IMPORTANT: Cuda version has been upgraded for container from 12.1 -> 12.8
+### IMPORTANT FOR v1.1.0: Cuda version has been upgraded for container from 12.1 -> 12.8

 NOTE: Please upgrade your driver first to 535.104.05 or higher